Saegor/isomap/README.md

-#Isomap
+#Isömap

+Hello everyone !
-This is a minimalistic amateur vectorial isometric engine coded with Löve.
+Isömap is a minimalistic roguelike-like amateur vectorial 2.5D isometric engine coded with Löve.